Learn how to manage your Product catalog in a Project.

 Add tailored data for a Product

-You can tailor your product information to adapt to different brands or regions—based on your business requirements—to increase your visibility, customers' loyalty, and orders.
+You can tailor your product information for different brands or regions based on your business requirements.
+This increases visibility, customer loyalty, and orders.

 To add tailored data for a Product, do the following: